How to write norm symbol in LaTeX like ||v||?

 Use the star modifier with the command.

-Norm of vector
+Norm of vectors

 \documentclass{article}